themayursinha/blog/_posts/2026-05-06-mcp-security-the-new-supply-chain-risk-for-ai-agents.md

 ## MCP needs a security control plane

-The answer is not "do not use MCP."
-That would be lazy.
+Avoiding MCP entirely is not a useful strategy.

 The answer is to stop treating MCP servers like harmless plugins.
 They should be treated like production dependencies with runtime authority.
 That means install-time review is necessary, but not sufficient.
 Runtime enforcement matters because tool lists, tool results, resources, prompts, and scopes can change after approval.